Hemingford Grey: Population

 All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

-In 2011, the parish covered an area of 1838 acre and so the population density for Hemingford Grey in 2011 was 881.7 persons per square mile (340.3 per square kilometre).
+In 2011, Hemingford Grey covered an area of 1838 acre and the population density for the parish in 2011 was 881.7 persons per square mile (340.3 per square kilometre).

 Culture and community

 The centre of the village has an attractive mixture of buildings including thatched timber-framed cottages and the church with its unique truncated spire.
-Along the riverside path is the Norman Manor House 'The Manor', claimed to be the oldest inhabited house in the United Kingdom, where Lucy Boston the children's writer lived and which is open to the public by prior arrangement.
+Along the riverside path is the The Manor, which was constructed as earlier as the 1130s and is believed to be one of the oldest continuously-inhabited houses in the Britain.
+One of its notable residents was the children's book author Lucy Boston.

 The village is home to a village shop, a primary school, and The Cock public house.
 The post office closed in 2003, but there is a post office run from St James' Parish Centre (Please note – this post office hosted by the Parish Centre has now moved to the village shop, Hemingford Stores.
 It has the same opening times as the shop) The 19th century Reading Room is still used for community meetings.

-Hemingford Grey is a vibrant community with many and varied voluntary organisations providing recreation, education and sporting facilities for residents.
-Among note is the annual Hemingfords' Regatta.
+Hemingford Grey has a number of organisations providing recreation and sporting activities for residents.
+One notable event is the annual Hemingfords' Regatta.
 Founded in 1901 by the Vicar of Hemingford Grey, Rev. Byrom Holland, and artist Walter Dendy Sadler, the regatta is held annually with the adjoining village of Hemingford Abbots and is believed to be among the oldest village regattas in the country.